 - Weakness or collapse: Your pet should never appear weak or collapse.
 Weakness or collapse usually indicates serious changes in blood pressure or circulation, such as occurs with internal bleeding or a dangerous underlying metabolic condition.

 - Lethargy or anorexia: If your pet is lethargic or skips a meal, this is not normal and can often indicate a serious underlying problem that may get worse without treatment.

 This is not an exhaustive list.
-If your pet’s health is deteriorating fast, contact us at Pet Emergency Center in Missoula for an immediate response.
+If your pet’s health is deteriorating fast, contact us at Pet Emergency Center in Missoula for an immediate assessment.